 If you'd like to see other brands you can see a general selection of hiking sandals here:

 For me personally hiking sandals tick all the boxes.
 They're light, they let your feet breath, you can walk long distances in them without suffering extra discomfort or fatigue, and they can be packed away in your backpack or hung off the outside, fairly easily.

-Personally, I've never found a comfortable pair of flip-flops, but many people love them and they even seem to come with a degree of street cred which hiking sandals distinctly lack.
+Personally, I've never found a comfortable pair of flip-flops, or thongs either for that matter, but many people love them and they even seem to come with a degree of street cred which hiking sandals distinctly lack.
 This is based on my own observations.
 I live in Dublin and fashion here is a good barometer of what was 'in' in California a year ago.
 For a few years now the de rigueur summer attire of smart young fellows has been a beach look involving shorts and flip-flops.
 This, despite the fact that the temperature rarely goes much above freezing.

 So, if aesthetics is a consideration for you and you're not worried about being mistaken for a Hollywood D-lister who's walking the Camino in an attempt to "find themselves" or "connect with the universe" then by all means go for it!